hashicorp/terraform/website/docs/language/settings/backends/index.html.md

 locally.
 If local operations are configured, Terraform uses the `remote` backend for state and the `local` backend for operations, like with the other state backends.

+### Backend Types

+Terraform's backends are divided into two main types, according to how they handle state and operations:

+- **Enhanced** backends can both store state and perform operations.
+There are only two enhanced backends: `local` and `remote`.
+- **Standard** backends only store state, and rely on the `local` backend for performing operations.